 Clay danced a dance that would become a familiar sight in the years that followed, evading the champion with his superior speed and movement.
 Crucially, he survived the round.
 By the sixth stanza, Clay’s sight had been restored.
 He went back to the playbook, landing every combination known to man on his opponent.
 It was enough.
 When he returned to his stool, Cassius Clay found out Liston had quit.
 The champion so feared it was thought he’d never lose, had lost.
 Cassius Clay was the new heavyweight champion in the world.

 “I shook up the world!”.
 These were the immortal words of the new king, the underdog who became a champion.
 Little did the crowd or the red-faced press men who had backed against the youngster know just how true those words would ring.
 Liston had pulled out due to an injured shoulder, but this did nothing to taint the moment.
 Heavyweight history was made in that ring, and the man we came to know as Muhammad Ali was truly born.

 By the time of their rematch, Clay had become Ali.
 The return bout would prove to be controversial, with the champion scoring a first-round knockout win that is debated to this day.
 Liston fought on until 1970, losing just once more but never again troubling the heavyweight championship.
-Muhammad Ali’s story is well-documented, and you will read dozens of iterations of it today on what would have been his 80th birthday.
+Muhammad Ali’s story is well-documented, and you will read dozens of iterations of it.
 But after hearing about a young Cassius Clay capturing his first heavyweight championship at the age of 22, you now know where that majestic tale truly began.